 As such, it’s vitally important to address your self-blaming thoughts and behaviors and commit to overcoming them.
-Doing so can be challenging at times, but it’s a crucial step on the path to a peaceful, happy life.
+Doing so can be challenging at times, but it’s a crucial step on the path to be your best self and be happy and peaceful in all the aspects of your life.

 Why do we blame ourselves?